SvenWesterlaken/mongo4j/README.md

 These functions will help manage the drivers for neo4j.

 #### mongo4j.getDriver(identifier)
 - `identifier` - Identifier to reference the specific driver.
-Can also be an integer in case of mulitple drivers. **Required in case of multiple drivers**
+Can also be an integer. **Required in case of multiple drivers**

 **Returns:** a driver.
 In the case of multiple drivers.
 It will return an `Object` like:
 ```javascript